 The vessel will sail under the new name Adriatic Express, which is yet to be confirmed.

-Within her new service, Adriatic Express will be operating in the vicinity of the Split port, Croatia, where she will be serving passengers on the route from the Split airport, stopping at Split’s ferry port and following the route to nearby islands including Hvar and Brac and possibly further afield.
+Within her new service, Adriatic Express will be operating in the vicinity of the Split port, Croatia, where she will be serving passengers on the route from Split to Hvar, from the Split airport, stopping at Split’s ferry port and following the route to nearby islands including Hvar and Brac and possibly further afield.

 The new 32-metre fast passenger catamaran can accommodate 186 passengers in a spacious, air-conditioned passenger cabin with leather seats and video.
 Tinted windows provide passengers with excellent all-around visibility.
 The vessel is powered by two MTU diesel engines, each driving an MJP waterjet to give a service speed of 35 knots.

 Here is a video of the ferry lifted out of the water in Southampton on March 25,

 Built: 1999 by FBM Marine Ltd, Isle of Wight, United Kingdom

 Length: 32.90 metres OA

 Draught: 1.25 metres loaded